KennedyMwavu/KennedyMwavu/README.md

 ### Lately

-Recently, after work and school hours (I'm still a student) I engage in:
+Recently, after work I engage in:
 - 📖 Learning HTML, CSS & JavaScript.
 A combination of these with R Shiny is going to be bomb!💣
 - 🌱 Writing on my blog.
 It's like a garden where I plant the best seeds I come across.